hortonworks-gallery/ambari-kdc-service/README.md

-#### An Ambari Stack for Kerberos KDC
+#### An Ambari service for Kerberos KDC
-Ambari stack for easily installing and managing KDC on HDP cluster
+Ambari service for easily installing and managing KDC on HDP cluster

 Author: [Ali Bajwa](https://www.linkedin.com/in/aliabajwa)